PyconUK/2017.pyconuk.org/pages/schedule.md

  * NetworkZero: network support for clubs, classes & dojos (Tim Golden)
  * Panel Discussion - The Ethics and Politics of Programming: Hear four experts discuss the ethics and politics of programming with the assembled audience.
 (Nicholas Tollervey)
  * Python: Super Power for Blended Learning: Super power for blended learning (Rizky Ariestiyansyah)
+ * The Code of Conduct is here for you (Sasha Romijn)
  * Using Python in Schools - Students Point of View (TBC!)
 (Corinne Sherman)
  * Why Should High School Students Teach High School Teachers: What Happens When a Student Becomes a Teacher of Python and Electronics ?
 (Marek Mansell)